 Law enforcement agencies frequently provide outreach and training to expand public awareness and crime prevention to citizens throughout their communities.
-In an effort to support and advance police/community interaction addressing cyber crime and victimization, the National White Collar Crime Center (NW3C), International Association of Chiefs of Police (IACP), and the Office of Community Oriented Policing Services (the COPS Office), U.S. Department of Justice, have developed a series of training modules to identify the most common types of Internet and computer-related scams, and instructional tools to help people avoid being victimized by these scams.
+In an effort to support and advance police/community interaction addressing cyber crime and victimization, the National White Collar Crime Center (NW3C), International Association of Chiefs of Police (IACP), the Office of Community Oriented Policing Services (the COPS Office), the Bureau of Justice Assistance (BJA), and the U.S. Department of Justice, have developed a series of training modules to identify the most common types of Internet and computer-related scams, and instructional tools to help people avoid being victimized by these scams.

 These training modules are designed to be delivered by law enforcement practitioners to members of the public through community outreach, training sessions and other venues.
 The mission of this program is to provide free resources to educate members of the public about Internet and computer-related scams, to provide them with tools, information, and resources to protect themselves, and to take action if they are victimized.
 The modules include:

 Current Adobe Reader and Microsoft PowerPoint programs are required to run these presentations.
 These presentations will need to be opened in “Read Only” format.

 Identity Theft The goal of most cyber crimes is to obtain or gain access to someone’s personal information such as social security number, bank account, and credit card numbers.
 This type of information can be used to perpetrate identity theft, one of the most costly and personally devastating forms of cyber crime.
 Trying to resolve the repercussions of this crime can often take years.
 This presentation introduces some of the more common identity theft schemes, how they are facilitated, and tips to avoid and report victimization.